Covid 19 coronavirus: Three new Covid-19 cases; Ashley Bloomfield's takeaways warning

 Plea over Kiwis getting takeaways

-Bloomfield said he had enjoyed a takeaway coffee today, but it important no to congregate outside cafes or in carparks of takeaway places.
+Bloomfield said he had enjoyed a takeaway coffee today, but it important not to congregate outside cafes or in carparks of takeaway places.

 "We do not want to see the sorts of rebounds we have seen in other countries."